hillaabra/pinterest-data-pipeline934/README.md

 ## [Installation](#installation)

 This project relies on access to an RDS database on AWS storing data across three tables which resemble the data generated each time a user posts something on Pinterest.
-The scripts I wrote extract rows of data at random from this database to emulate the creation of real-time user data, each of which sends this data to an API which directs this data into the data pipelines.
+The script I wrote extracts rows of data at random from this database to emulate the creation of real-time user data, and submits this data to the two processing layers of the pipeline via an API.

-The data emulation and ingestion into the Cloud requires the following packages installed on the user's local machine or IDE:
+The data emulation and ingestion into the AWS-hosted pipeline requires the following packages installed on the user's local machine or IDE:

 - Python 3+
 - PyMySQL (if connecting to a MySQL database, as we are here)
 - SQLAlchemy
 - PyYAML

-In terms of AWS cloud infrastucture, the pipeline is made up of the following components:
+In terms of cloud-based infrastucture, the pipeline is made up of the following components:
 - An Apache Kafka MSK cluster
 - An EC2 instance integrated with the MSK cluster (launched before configuring the API)
 - An S3 bucket to store the ingestion of batch layer data